thefancywizard/PUMP-Site-Importer/README.md

 Imports and updates PMU sites into the ClientDB

 The following site attributes are inserted and updated by this Action:
 - `migrate` - If "true", will call the PMU Classic API to pull over the site data from the Wordpress API into the new DB.
+If this is used, only have to provide `uuid` to query against PMU Classic API.
 - `name` - The site label on Pantheon
 - `uuid` - the site UUID
 - `framework` - The site framework - "drupal", "wordpress", "wordpress_network"